roboscienceorg/book/source/SimTools/STDR.rst

 STDR - Simple Two Dimensional Robot Simulator
 =============================================

+..
+Note:: Update for new text.
+Keep as ROS 1 material.

 Earlier you installed and tested the STDR simulator.
 Now we will use it to simulate a robot moving around in plane.
 The same ROS publish-subscribe interface is used here.
 As before, you write a control